Freddie Mae Johnson arrived on November 24th, 1932 in Linden, Texas.

 “Although we lay you to rest today, your memory and love will forever stay’.

-To send flowers to Freddie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Freddie Mae Johnson, please visit our floral store.